Bourkekev/ms1-music-school/README.md

 5. Google Fonts
 6. Javascript - Minor uses of Javascript for enhancing the user experience.
 7. TinyPNG - To keep transparent png sizes to a minimum I used the online png compressing service [TinyPNG](https://tinypng.com/)
 7. [JQuery](https://jquery.com) - The project uses **JQuery** to simplify DOM manipulation.
-I used a very small jQuery script (global.js) to close the navbar when a sub menu item is click, because the sub mneu items are only used for links to anchor points in the homepage.
+I used a very small jQuery script (global.js) to close the navbar when a sub menu item is clicked, because the sub menu items are only used for links to anchor points in the homepage.

 Where possible, I tried to use classes that are built into a technology such as Bootstrap (like mb-lg-5) or Font Awesome (like fa-3x).